Dron-Pro/weather/README.md

 Run `npm run test` to execute the unit tests via [Jest](https://jestjs.io/).

-Run `nom run test:coverage` to generate coverage.
-The generated artifacts will be stored in the `coveradge/` directory.
+Run `npm run test:coverage` to generate coverage.
+The generated artifacts will be stored in the `coverage/` directory.
 Open `index.html` in browser for get html version.

 ## Further help